vii33/Obsidian-vimrc/Obsidian_commands.md

-# Available vimrc commands in Obsidian
+# Available .vimrc commands in Obsidian

 These commands can be used in the [vimrc file](https://github.com/esm7/obsidian-vimrc-support) to execute Obsidian commands through Vim keybindings.